thosgood/qubit.guide/README.md

 5. Open the PDF version of the book.

+## Lecture videos

+Complementary to the lecture notes, there are also lecture videos covering the same topics (but in a slightly different order), which can be found on YouTube.
+These are embedded in the web version of the book, but can also be watched separately as a standalone series.

+<div style="text-align: center;margin: 2em"><a href="https://www.youtube.com/c/ArturEkert/playlists" style="padding: 1em;border: 1px solid black;border-radius: 5px;">Watch the videos</a></div>

 ## Further reading

 - P. Kaye, R. Laflamme, and M. Mosca. _An Introduction to Quantum Computing_.
 Oxford University Press, 2007.